Alex-BusNet/Reveles/README.md

 $ ./sysroot-relativelinks.py sysroot
 ```

-Now we are ready to set up Qt for Raspberry Pi
+Now we are ready to set up Qt for Raspberry Pi<br>
 8.**[Host PC]** Get the qtbase and configure Qt with the following:
 ```ShellSession
 $ git clone git://code.qt.io/qt/qtbase.git -b 5.9.4